peterwwillis/clenv/README.md

 sometimes this doesn't work well, so all 3 can have different names.

 Use the `-E` option to specify an *Extension* name.
-If you add `=VERSION` to the *Extension* name, it will install that version of the intended program.
+If you add `=VERSION` to the *Extension* name, it will install that version of the application.
    ```bash
    $ clenv -E aws=2.0.34
    ```